silva-tim/c0523-code-solutions/react-refresher/react-refresher-quiz-notes.md

   You write it similar to HTML and it creates the actual HTML that matches what you want in your component.

 - How do you declare the props a React component needs?
-  You declare them in the parent function of the component as 'attributes' in the component's JSX.
+  You declare them in the parameters part of the component definition.

 - How do you pass props to a React component?
   You pass them by adding the name of the prop and the value to the component in the parent.